WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 * Dry air is like an empty train arriving at a crowded station, many will go in but none out.
 * Air saturated with humidity is a full train arriving at a full station, lots of people going in and out with as many people as they started with in the end.

-Finally, you may have experienced suffocating hot humid tropical summer (when you're all sweaty) yet you probably never complained about humid winter, even though it's a thing[^7].
+Finally, you may have experienced suffocating hot humid tropical summers (when you're all sweaty) yet you probably never complained about humid winters, even though it's a thing[^7].

-One of the reason is, maximum humidity depends on pressure/temperature, specifically it will increase drastically with temperature.
+One of the reasons is, maximum humidity depends on pressure/temperature, specifically it will increase drastically with temperature.

 Actually, we can observe this increase on our boiling point curve from earlier.
 Here, I redrew it so we could better see the "real" proportions between liquid and gas: